Dumitru Stăniloae: Biography

 As a result of his political writing and his notability, a generation of theologians, associated with him or sharing his political views - in particular antisemitism, is known as "Stăniloae Generation".

 Stăniloae was ordained a deacon on 8 October 1931 and was ordained priest on 25 September 1932.
 In June 1936 he became rector of the Theological Academy in Sibiu.
 In 1940, at the initiative of poet Sandu Tudor, the Rugul aprins (Burning Bush) group was founded.
-It was composed of priest-monk Ivan Kulighin (confessor of Russian Metropolitan bishop of Rostov, refugee at Cernica Monastery), priest-monk Benedict Ghius, priest-monk Sofian Boghiu, Prof. Alex.
+It was composed of priest-monk Ioan Kulîghin (in Russian: Ivan Kulygin; confessor of Russian Metropolitan bishop of Rostov, refugee at Cernica Monastery), priest-monk Benedict Ghius, priest-monk Sofian Boghiu, Prof. Alex.
 Mironescu, poet Vasile Voiculescu, architect Constantin Joja, Father Andrei Scrima and Ion Marin Sadoveanu.
 The group gathered regularly at the Cernica and Antim monasteries, maintaining Christian life in Bucharest.

 In 1946 he was asked by metropolitan bishop Nicholas Bălan, under pressure from Petru Groza, first Communist Prime Minister of Romania, to resign as rector of the Theological Academy in Sibiu.
 He remained a professor until 1947, when he was transferred to the University of Bucharest's Faculty of Theology, as the Ascetics and Mystics chair.

 Because of political unrest in Romania in 1958, following a split in the Romanian Communist Party, Father Demetrius was arrested by the Securitate on 5 September.
 While he was in Aiud Prison as a political prisoner, his only surviving child, Lidia, gave birth to his grandchild, Demetrius Horia.
 Lidia was asked to leave the University of Bucharest's Faculty of Physics because of the arrest of her father.

 He was freed from prison in January 1963, and then began work as a clerk at the Holy Synod of the Romanian Orthodox Church, and began teaching again in October.
 He attended conferences in Freiburg and Heidelberg at the invitation of Prof. Paul Miron, with the permission of the State Department of Cults, who wanted to change the image of Romania.
 While lecturing at Oxford University, he became friends with the theologian Donald Allchin.
 He retired in 1973.